aurumz-rgb/gAIn/README.md

 - **Open-source and extensible:** Built on Python and Streamlit for easy customization and community contributions.

 - **NOTE ‼️:**

-  ReviewAid is used as a supplementary tool alongside manual screening and data extraction to minimise errors and improve research accuracy, without replacing human judgment.
+- ReviewAid is used as a supplementary tool alongside manual screening and data extraction to minimise errors and improve research accuracy, without replacing human judgment.

+- Please restrict each submission to a maximum of **20 articles**.
+Submissions exceeding this limit will result in processing of only the first 20 articles, after which the process will **terminate** prematurely.
+Kindly adhere to this restriction. **Please respect this limit.**

 ---